I received a question from Kimberly in 2023 and she asked:

 First, we all need to move more.
 All we tend to do is sit all day long — computer, phone, driving, eating, work, etc.

-The reason exercise is important is because it helps improve your youth hormones, which then helps your body naturally get rid of toxins – this includes plaque.
+The reason exercise is important is that it helps improve your youth hormones, which then helps your body naturally get rid of toxins – this includes plaque.

 And if you work out quickly, it will also give you a very strong cardiovascular workout at the same time.